 How the WISC IQ Test Was Developed

-First, it is important to understand the rigor with which the WISC was developed, as it is impressive and will give you an idea of the validity and power of the results.
+First, it is important to understand the rigor with which the WISC intelligence test was developed.
+It is impressive and will give you an idea of the validity and power of the results.
 It was originally developed by psychologist David Wechsler and first published in 1949 as a tool to assess the intelligence of children aged 6 to 16.

 The development process continues to this day and involves several key steps:

-- Gathering Test Items: Wechsler collected a wide range of items that could potentially measure different aspects of intelligence in children.
+- Gathering Items: Wechsler collected a wide range of items that could potentially measure different aspects of children’s intelligence.
 These items were often puzzles, questions, and tasks that could be presented standardized.

-- Pilot Testing: Initially, Wechsler conducted pilots on a small sample of children to gauge the difficulty and effectiveness of the items.
+- Pilot Testing: Wechsler initially conducted pilots on a small sample of children to gauge the items’ difficulty and effectiveness.
 This helped refine the selection of items for the final draft.

-- Standardization: A large and diverse sample of children was used to standardize the test.
+- Standardization: A large and diverse sample of children was used to standardize the measure.
 This involved administering it to many children from different backgrounds to establish the norms and scoring criteria.

-- Statistical Analysis: Wechsler used statistical techniques to analyze the test-takers performance, comparing their results across different age groups and demographic backgrounds.
+- Statistical Analysis: Wechsler used statistical techniques to analyze the takers performance, comparing their results across different age groups and demographic backgrounds.
 This process helped to establish reliability and validity.

-- Item Selection and Revision: Based on the results of the pilot tests and statistical analyses, Wechsler selected the most effective items for inclusion in the final measure.
-He also revised and refined the test items based on feedback and data gathered during the standardization process.
+- Item Selection and Revision: Wechsler selected the most effective items for inclusion in the final measure based on the pilot results and statistical analyses.
+He also revised and refined the items based on feedback and data gathered during the standardization process.

 - Publication and Revision: After the WISC was finalized, it was published and made available for use by psychologists and educators.
 Over the years, it has undergone several revisions to ensure that it remains up-to-date and reflects the current understanding of intelligence and cognitive abilities in children.